JasmanCodes/Containerization_and_Devops/LAB/lab12.md

-# Experiment 12 — Kubernetes: Deploying and Managing a WordPress Application
+# Experiment 12 — Study and Analyse Container Orchestration using Kubernetes

 ## Objective